casperchew/SC2002/README.md

     }
 ```

 The ApplicationController class only has one clearly defined responsibility: managing internship application operations (retrieving, creating, and deleting applications).
 This means it has only one reason to change.
+Because we used this design principle, we avoided having "God classes", which would make the code difficult to maintain, understand, and extend.

 ### Open-Closed Principle